michaelabon/d2/content/posts/inventory-management.md

 ## [God Roll Finder](https://www.light.gg/god-roll/roll-appraiser/)

+Compare your drops with 1) expert wisdom (same as DIM) and 2) community-selected perks.

 ## [Destiny Optimizer](https://destinyoptimizer.com/)

+Find out what powerful and pinnacle drops you should be chasing.

 ## [Vault Cleaner](https://destinyrecipes.com/vault)

+Figure out which weapon and armor rolls you should keep and which you should shard.
+It just locks/unlocks the results for you, so you can dismantle the items yourself.

 ## D2 Checklist

 Turns out, the armor that the vendors sell can actually be great!
 I've ignored Zavala's armor rolls for _years_.
 The _Armor Stat Deals_ section is a great way to find out who is selling armor that you might be interested in.

 [D2 Checklist](https://www.d2checklist.com/home)